Title: Mental Health Clinician,

 - Effective de-escalation techniques.

-- Use current diagnostic system.
+- Identify and support appropriate diagnostic assessment using current diagnostic system.

 - Plan and use effective interventions with clients.
 Appropriately assess the need for law enforcement involvement.

 - Provide treatment and case management in routine and crisis situations.

 - Plan, organize, time manage and prioritize multiple tasks and assignments.
 Use effective follow through.
 Endure periods of heavy workload.

 - Visually assess responses to mental illness or reaction to substance abuse medications.

 - Read, analyze, and interpret related professional periodicals, journals, technical procedures or government regulations.